S3 method for SpatRaster

 Methods

-Implementation of the generic ggplot2::fortify() function.
+Implementation of the generic ggplot2::fortify() method.

 SpatRaster